Budibase/website/content/blog/data/data-entry-automation.md

 One is building out automated form UIs.
 This can include contextual auto-complete, validation rules, user-triggered rules, and more.

 Alternatively, we can use low-code to build targeted automation rules in the back end.
 For example, using API requests or webhooks to automate data transfer in a more discrete way than pipelines.

+Take a look at our round-up of [no-code tools](https://budibase.com/blog/no-code-tools/) for a different approach.

 We’ll check out how Budibase handles this a little bit later.